-We’d kicked at least 30 online asses since we started playing Halo in the morning and I was disinterested to say the least.
-Mike could sense it because after he’d shot another Spartan in the head he told me his dad left a half bottle of Grey Goose in the fridge.
+We’d dominated in at least 30 online matches since we started playing Halo in that morning.
+My interest was gone and Mike could sense it because after he’d shot another Spartan in the head he told me his dad left a half bottle of Grey Goose in the fridge.

 I can’t remember exactly what I replied, but it was along the lines of “so what”?

 His reply was equally calm; we can drink a little and see what it’s like being tipsy.
 I was game for anything.

 As I closed my eyes and took another gulp of the colorless nectar —searing my insides— I clearly remember wondering why drinking made people so happy.

 Fast forward thirty minutes and I was laughing so hard at Mike’s attempts to walk in a straight line I couldn’t stand up.

 Another thirty minutes and I was lying on his bed, clutching a small bucket, and wondering if the world would ever stop spinning.
 It was his turn to laugh.

 I’ve told my drinking story at least three hundred times over the last few years and it never fails to draw oohs and ahhs in the right places.